Density Estimation in Infinite Dimensional Exponential Families: Summary Discussion

 We have considered an infinite dimensional generalization, $\Cal{P}$, of the finite-dimensional exponential family, where the densities are indexed by functions in a reproducing kernel Hilbert space (RKHS), $\eu{H}$.
 We showed that $\Cal{P}$ is a rich object that can approximate a large class of probability densities arbitrarily well in Kullback-Leibler divergence, and addressed the main question of estimating an unknown density, $p_0$ from finite samples drawn i.i.d.~from it, in well-specified ($p_0\in\Cal{P}$) and misspecified ($p_0\notin\Cal{P}$) settings.
 We proposed a density estimator based on minimizing the regularized version of the empirical Fisher divergence, which results in solving a simple finite-dimensional linear system.
 Our estimator provides a computationally efficient alternative to maximum likelihood based estimators, which suffer from the computational intractability of the log-partition function.
 The proposed estimator is also shown to empirically outperform the classical kernel density estimator, with advantage increasing as the dimension of the space increases.
 In addition to these computational and empirical results, we have established the consistency and convergence rates under certain smoothness assumptions (e.g., $\log p_0\in\Cal{R}(C^\beta)$) for both well-specified and misspecified scenarios.

-Two important questions still remain open in this work which we intend to address in our future work.
+Three important questions still remain open in this work which we intend to address in our future work.
 First, the assumption $\log p_0\in\Cal{R}(C^\beta)$ is not well understood.
 Though we presented a necessary condition for this assumption (with $\beta=1$) to hold for bounded continuous translation invariant kernels on $\bb{R}^d$, obtaining a sufficient condition can throw light on the minimax optimality of the proposed estimator.
-Another alternative is to directly study the minimax optimality of the rates for $0<\beta\le 1$ (for $\beta>1$, we showed that the above mentioned rates can be improved by an appropriate choice of the regularizer) by obtaining minimax lower bounds under the source condition $\log p_0\in\Cal{R}(C^\beta)$, using the ideas in \cite{Devore-04}.
+Another alternative is to directly study the minimax optimality of the rates for $0<\beta\le 1$ (for $\beta>1$, we showed that the above mentioned rates can be improved by an appropriate choice of the regularizer) by obtaining minimax lower bounds under the source condition $\log p_0\in\Cal{R}(C^\beta)$ and the eigenvalue decay rate of $C$, using the ideas in \cite{Devore-04}.
 Second, the proposed estimator depends on the regularization parameter, which in turn depends on the smoothness scale $\beta$.
 Since $\beta$ is not known in practice, it is therefore of interest to construct estimators that are adaptive to unknown $\beta$.
+Third, since the proposed estimator is computationally expensive as it involves solving a linear system of size $nd\times nd$, it is important to study either alternate estimators or efficient implementations of the proposed estimator to improve the applicability of the method.